Skip to content

 • Making your communications accessible

-• Plain English
+• Use plain English

 • Inclusive and respectful language

-This means, all communications we produce must:
+This means all communications we produce must:

-• meet accessibility standards, and
+• meet accessibility standards

 • be inclusive.

-• Types of accessibility and inclusivity needs
+Types of accessibility and inclusivity needs

 • Making your communications accessible

-• Plain English (language)
+• Use plain English

 • Inclusive and respectful language